gleechi/gleechi.github.io/pages/0.12.0/unity/VirtualGrasp_UnityAPI.md

 Used in: [VG_Highlighter](unity_component_vghighlighter.0.12.0.html)

-### OnPostUpdate
+### VG_Controller.OnPostUpdate

 This event is invoked in the fixed update loop after VG runs its update.
 Thus, all other scripts that should update after the VG cycle should listen to this event.

-### OnPreUpdate
+### VG_Controller.OnPreUpdate

 This event is invoked in the fixed update loop before VG runs its update.
 Thus, all other scripts that should update before the VG cycle should listen to this event.

 ## [OBJECT_SELECTION_API](#)

-### ChangeObjectJoint
+### VG_Controller.ChangeObjectJoint

 Change an object's joint in runtime.